LeviMatias/Raytracer/readme.md

 random reflections (instead of uniformly random) to have stronger shadows and lower number of samples per ray.

-the output is a png file "render" like the following
+the output is a file "render.png" like the following

 ![Test Image 1](render.png)

 - - -
 Sources

-Peter Shirley - Raytracing Open Source Books
+ * Peter Shirley - Raytracing Open Source Books

-Scratchapixel - Computer graphics lessons for math explanations
+* Scratchapixel - Computer graphics lessons for math explanations

+* nothings/stb_image_write.h